tthinh188/FRE-Training-031521/README.md

 # FRE-Training

-This is a repo to record the SEP-FRE-TRAINING assignments and notes.
+This is a repo to record the FRE-TRAINING assignments and notes.

-## How to record your SEP-TRAINING assignments by using this repo:
+## How to record your FEE-TRAINING assignments by using this repo:

 ### Clone this repo:
 open your teminal